 December 2016 : Copyright Office Study on Embedded Software and Repair

 Following a full year of study, hearings, and stakeholder events, the US Copyright office published their findings.
 They concluded the manufacturers are blocking repair with the false threat of copyright infringement, but the real culprit lies in contract law, particularly End User License Agreements ("EULA").
 When we buy equipment we have the widespread right to repair and tinker, but once agreed otherwise, as within a EULA, the contract supersedes copyright law.
 Therefore, the legislative solution for unlocking repair belongs to states - which have control over general business law and contracts.

 For more details and our analysis - click here.

 June, 2017: COPYRIGHT STUDY ON SECTION 1201 (DRM)

-The Copyright Office is conducting a separate study on the potential need to reform Section 1201 (known as "Anti-Circumvention") for Congress.
+The Copyright Office also conducted a separate study on the potential need to reform Section 1201 (known as "Anti-Circumvention") for Congress.
 This study agreed with us that Section 1201 / DRM is a serious impediment to repair, and recommended a permanent exemption for repair and maintenance for everything except gaming equipment.

 For further information on how US copyright law hinders consumers and the right to repair, see following articles: